 Candace Alstad-Davies, founder and owner of A+ Resumes for Teachers and a career coach for teachers, offers these tips for building an online professional network:

 Alstad-Davies said she sometimes hears people say they want to keep their names off the internet.
-But this could backfire, as potential employers who wanted to learn about you might wonder why they couldn’t find anything.
+But this could backfire, as potential employers who want to learn about you might wonder why they can’t find anything.

 “You want to have a professional profile that matches the resume you would be sending out in a job search,” Alstad-Davies said.
 Use this professional profile on LinkedIn and any other online forums or social media platforms you use professionally.

 Search for interest groups

 Whether you teach English as a second language or you’re a new principal, there is probably an online group for people like you.
 Check the websites of professional associations, which may have forums for their members or other interested people.
 And look on social media sites such as LinkedIn for interest groups.